-One of the hardest decisions to take when you consider moving abroad is where are you going.
+One of the hardest decisions to make when you consider moving abroad is where are you going.
 I suppose some people fall in love with a place and their hearts are then set.

-A country I have been considering as a potential new home is Portugal.
+Portugal is one country I have been considering as a potential new home.
 I don’t have a specific or emotional reason for putting the country in my list of top three choices, but there are many rational reasons why the country should be considered an ideal lifestyle destination.

-The diversity that Portugal offers can’t possibly be encompassed by three general terms, but from my perspective, they make a great foundation for getting on my list.
+Portugal’s diverse offering can’t possibly be encompassed by three general terms.
+But from my perspective, they make a great foundation for getting on my list.

 Despite not being a real foodie, I think that it is important to mention the Portuguese cuisine.
-Firstly, I don’t think that there is a cuisine per-se, in my limited experience, the Algarve’s cuisine is dominated by the provision of the Atlantic.
-The freshest fish and seafood is balanced with sun blessed fruits and vegetables that creates a dining experience that isn’t forgotten.
+Firstly, I don’t think that there is a cuisine per-se, in my limited experience.
+The Algarve’s cuisine is dominated by the provision of the Atlantic.
+The freshest fish and seafood is balanced with sun-blessed fruits and vegetables creating a dining experience that isn’t forgotten.

-In Porto and the north the rich cuisine is accompanied by excellent wines.
-The regions natural resources and fertile green lands are attributed as the origin of caldo verde, a cabbage soup loved throughout the country.
+In Porto and the north, the rich cuisine is accompanied by excellent wines.
+The region’s natural resources and fertile lands are considered the origin of caldo verde.
+Which is a cabbage soup loved throughout the country.

-There is so much more to tell that I run the risk of writing a Portuguese cookbook rather that a post.
+There is so much more to tell, I run the risk of writing a Portuguese cookbook rather than a post.
 So, I shall stop for now and suggest that you follow my upcoming series on Portugal.